 Are you ready to sew your lion king with a pair of socks?

-Sock Lion Sewing Pattern
+Lion Stuffed Animal Sewing Pattern

-Are you ready to sew your lion king stuffed toy with a pair of socks?
+Are you ready to sew your Lion King stuffed toy with a pair of socks?

 Materials